TomohikoToyama/UniQuizChan/README.md

 Zenject 9.2.0
 Copyright (c) 2010-2021 Modest Tree Media Inc. ZENJECT and EXTENJECT are a trademark of Modest Tree Media Inc.

-# ライセンス

-This project is licensed under the MIT License excluding third par